polyfy/polylith/readme.md

 Here we used the project aliases `cl` and `dev` but we could also have passed in the project names or a mix of the two, e.g. `poly info project:command-line:dev`.

+Notice here that we didn't specify what bricks that should be tested for this project (by also adding the `:test` key).
+When left out, all bricks that are included in the project will be executed when we run the `test` command and if we add e.g. `["user"]` then only the user component will be executed for this project.
+An empty vector means that no brick tests will be executed.

+To ignore tests for a project can be useful if we only want to execute the tests for e.g. one project, but skip them for all other.

 ### Project tests

 Before we execute any tests, let's add a project test for the `command-line` project.